SkyTruth/mtm/README.md

   - We use Google Cloud Platform resources (Google Cloud Storage) in this repo.
 Instructions on getting set up are [here](#google-cloud-platform-gcp)
   - In this repo we use [pre-commit-hooks](#pre-commit-hooks)
   - Git/GitHub instructions are found in this [repo](https://github.com/SkyTruth/github_practice)
+  - In this repo, each MTM related project has a separate directory which contains documentation about the project.
+Projects are outlined broadly in [Repository Layout](#repository-layout), please see specific ReadMe files in each directory for additional information

 # Python Setup